-Counselling can provide huge relief for children and young people dealing with a wide range of issues like depression, anxiety, bereavement and loneliness that can arise for many reasons including family separation, emotional neglect and abuse, domestic violence, and the loss of a loved one.
+Counselling can provide huge relief for children dealing with a wide range of issues like depression, anxiety, bereavement and loneliness that can arise for many reasons including family separation, bullying, long-term illness, and the loss of a loved one.
 Through therapy, self awareness will grow and with it self-esteem.

 Parents say: